-3.3 AC Wiring
+3-4.
+AC Wiring

-We recommend using 10 to 6Awg wire to connect to the AC terminal block.
+The AC terminal is rated for wires of 8 AWG to 20 AWG, we recommend using 10 to 8 AWG wire to connect to the ac terminal block.

-When in AC mode the AC input power will supply both the loads and AC charger, a thicker wire gauge for AC Input is required.
+When in AC mode the AC input power will supply both the loads and AC charger, a thicker wire gauge for AC input is required.
 Please consult a qualified electrician about the specific wire gauge required in terms of wire material and inverter power.